rust-lang/reference/src/attributes/diagnostics.md

 > ```

 r[attributes.diagnostics.deprecated.syntax]
-The `deprecated` attribute has several forms:
+The syntax for the `deprecated` attribute is:

 ```grammar,attributes
 @root DeprecatedAttribute ->